 You can cancel your health insurance for yourself and/or any dependent at any time.
 Cancellations are effective the first of the month following receipt of the written request for cancellation.
 If you cancel coverage for you and/or your dependents during the year, you can re-enroll during the Open Enrollment period in October with a January 1 effective date.

-Complete and email the Insurance Disenrollment Form to disenroll from your non-Medicare health, dental, and/or vision coverage.
-Visit DERP’s Forms page and expand the Health Insurance section for the disenrollment form.
+Complete and email the Health Insurance Disenrollment Form to disenroll from your non-Medicare health, dental, and/or vision coverage.

 Email Help@DERP.org to request disenrollment paperwork for your Medicare coverage.